Staying Safe and Secure at University

-It is better to be safe than sorry and a few basic precautions go a long way to securing your wellbeing.
+It really is better to be safe than sorry – take a few basic precautions to safeguard you and your property.

-- Students are seen as rich pickings by some petty criminals who safely assume that they have a mobile or smart phone, television, CD or DVD player, a laptop, digital camera and mp3 player, and maybe even a bike, a car or some designer gear.
+- Students are seen as rich pickings by some petty criminals who safely assume that they have a mobile or smart phone, a laptop, and other electronic equipment, and maybe even a bike, a car or some designer gear.

 - It is estimated that a third of students become victims of crime, mainly theft and burglary, but many incidents could have been prevented.